Start the budgeting process by creating a budget workbook.

 Hierarchy settings and filters

 The hierarchy settings determine how many levels of data are in the budget and how those levels are ordered.
 In other words, the hierarchy determines how the various dimensions in the database are grouped in the budget.
 The highest level (dimension) is always the Profit and Loss Category, which includes items such as Revenue and Expenses.
 The lowest level, where the workflow sits, is always the General Ledger account.
-You can leave the default hierarchy as it is, or add levels and apply filters, as required.

 (Optional) Add a level: Click Add level and select the dimension you want to add as another level in the budget hierarchy.
 You can add up to four additional levels to sit between the highest and lowest levels.
 The maximum number of levels any budget can have is six.
 If you do not add levels now, you can add more levels later.